How Often Should You Upgrade Your iPhone

 • You don’t need the latest connectivity (like 5G if you’re still in a 4G area)

-If your current iPhone still performs well, gets software updates, and meets your day-to-day needs, there’s no rush to upgrade.
-In fact, delaying your next purchase may be the smarter and more responsible decision.
+There’s no need to rush to upgrade if your current iPhone still works well, gets software updates, and meets your daily needs.
+In fact, waiting to buy something next may be the smarter and more responsible choice.

 Real-World User Scenarios